 Advice for those previously exposed to traumatising events

-It is important to be aware of what are considered ‘normal’ reactions when re-exposed to similar and/or other dramatic events.
-Flashbacks and memories of the previously experienced traumas are common.
+When re-exposed to similar and/or other dramatic events, flashbacks and memories of the previously experienced traumas are common.
 Memories and images from the past may re-emerge and blend with ongoing events.

-- Prioritize to care for your own wellbeing.
+- Take care of yourself.
 Make sure you get enough sleep and nutrition, and stick to your daily routines.

 - Spend time with close relatives and friends if possible.
 You may profit from discussing your thoughts and concerns with people whom you feel comfortable around.